-Let’s be honest, when it comes to dog hair dye and dying your dog’s hair there can often be concerns over health and happiness, in addition to whether or not changing the natural fur color is really an ethical thing to do.
+When it comes to dog hair dye, or ‘painting’ your dog’s fur, there can often be concerns over health and happiness, in addition to whether or not changing the natural fur color is really an ethical thing to do.

 In the end to dye or not to dye is a question only we as individuals and pet owners can truly answer, after all you know your dog better than anyone else.